Skip to main content

 ham + bone — Photo courtesy ham + bone

-Thousands of the retail outposts in Philly’s thriving small business ecosystem are owned by individuals of Asian descent, from boutiques and clothing stores to beauty supply and bicycle repair shops.
 These establishments are located throughout the city and region, from Center City’s Chinatown to Montco’s Ardmore.
-Some businesses to check out include Queen & Rook Game Cafe in Queen Village, Tran’s Produce in the 9th Street Italian Market, Kayuh Bicycles and Cafe in Francisville, and pet grooming boutique ham + bone in Fishtown.
+Some businesses to check out include Queen & Rook Game Cafe on South Street, Tran’s Produce in the 9th Street Italian Market, Kayuh Bicycles and Cafe in Francisville, and pet grooming boutique ham + bone in Fishtown.

 read more